 When a paper has been submitted from the Editor, Deputy or Associate Editors’ departments, they have no role in the reviewing or decision-making process.
 This also applies to any Associate Editors who are authors, in which instance the reviewing process is handled by the Editor in Chief.

 Our intent is to publish high quality research as it relates to clinical trials, outcome analyses, translational research, cost utility analyses, etc. Meta-analyses and literature reviews should be submitted as Original Articles and require a PRISMA Checklist.
 Authors should use the Grading of Recommendations Assessment, Development and Evaluation (GRADE) system for grading evidence when submitting a clinical guidelines article.

 Original articles should include a structured abstract of no more than 300 words with the following subsections: Introduction, Methods, Results and Discussion.
 The manuscript text should have the following headings: Introduction, Methods, Results and Discussion.

-Original articles should also include a Precis of 200 characters, which will be included in the Table of Contents and should briefly provide information on the value and impact of the study.
+Original articles should also include a Precis of 200 characters, which should briefly provide information on the value and impact of the study.
 Authors should also submit 3 Highlights of no more than 100 characters each, outlining the key findings and impact of the study.
 Authors may also include supplemental figures and tables.